mediroozmeh/FPGA_BitonicSorting/README.md

 __sdaccel.tcl__ : This tcl file is used to run software simulation, hardware emulation and synthesize the source code.
 Furthermore, synthesis constraints such as the maximum memory ports and the number of compute units for each kernel, are added to the design using this tcl file.
+Set to 1 the __debug__flag in this file to compile and run the kernels with gdb.
+Please note that this application does not work with SDAccel 2016.2 (it hangs when executing the clCreateProgramWithBinary call while performing HW emulation).

 __BitonicSort.cl__ : This file includes the three kernels which model bitonic sorting.
-The original code included a fourth kernel, to be used for small input arrays.
-It has not been optimized since it is not significant.
+The original code included a fourth kernel, to be used for small input arrays, which has not been optimized since it is not significant for performance.

-hostcode.cpp__: This file provides inputs to the kernels, executes them in the right sequence, and reads back the outputs.
+__hostcode.cpp__: This file provides inputs to the kernels, executes them in the right sequence, and reads back the outputs.
 It also checks the correctness of the output.

-__param.h__ :  This header file is shared between both host and FPGA code, and defines some parameters such as the sizes of global and local arrays.
+__param.h__ :  This header file is shared between both host and FPGA code, and defines some parameters such as the sizes of global and local arrays, as described below.
+It contains two different parameter sets: one for a small data set, which compiles and simulates in under 5 minutes, and one for a large data set, which compiles in 15 minutes, and completes RTL simulation in about 4 hours.
+A larger work group size of course achieves better performance at the cost of more FPGA resources.